adithnaveen/sapient-freshers-nodejs-dec-2021/readme.md

 -- to create unique key in mongodb
   - for a unique key in mongodb there can be max 1 null value with the field
   - > db.employees.createIndex({email:1}, {unique:true})

+---
+# Day 7
+---

+Team1 :
+1. login to be done with JWT / password
+2. forgot password estiamation to be done
+3. some problems in the backend with few end points

+Team2 :
+1. some page in admin dashboard is pending
+2. there was no communcation in last 2 days

+- MDD - Model Driven Development
+- DDD - Domain Driven Development
+- BDD - Behaviour Driven Development
+- TDD - Test Driven Development

+Top Down Approach - MDD -> DDD -> BDD -> TDD
+Bottom Up Approach - TDD -> BDD -> DDD -> MDD